AmirAbbas101/AmirAbbas101/README.md

 # Hi there, I'm Amir Abbas 👋

-I'm a BS in Computer Science student at NUST, currently in my 3rd year.
+I'm a BS in Computer Science student at [UAD(THE UNIVERSITY OF AGRICULTURE, D.I.KHAN)](https://www.uad.edu.pk/), currently in my 3rd year.
 My goal is to become a Python Developer.

 ## 🚀 Skills